Emmoth-DnD/.github/profile/README.md

 If you find any use of our modules for your own campaigns, feel free to clone and install them yourselves, same goes for the framework :)

+We're still very early in development, so at the moment all repos are private.
+They'll be made public by the time they're a bit more fleshed out.

 ---

 With time, a list of modules will be added to this README as well as some basic information